What is OTE (On-Target Earnings)? Definition, salary calculation, and examples

 3. Determine commission structure (Capped vs. Uncapped OTE)

-Decide whether you want to cap the OTE (limit earnings at 100% target) or offer uncapped OTE, where employees can earn more if they exceed targets.
+Decide whether you want to offer capped or uncapped OTE, where employees can earn more if they exceed targets.

 Based on your profit margins and role expectations, determine what percentage of sales or deals closed will be awarded as commission.